Quick Comparison: V7 vs V12 - Spec & Test Overview

 Before testing it, I thought the V12 Detect was only a variation of the V15 Detect with a push-button switch, but I was mistaken.

-The V12 is a smaller version of the V15, filling the gap previously missing in its product line – a lightweight stick vacuum.
+The V12 is a smaller version of the V15, filling a gap in its product line—a lightweight stick vacuum.

-The photo above shows the size difference between the V12 and V15, which is massive.
+The photo above shows the massive size difference between the V12 and V15.

-And the weight variance is significant, making the V12 much better with its ergonomics.
+And the weight variance is significant, making V12 much better in terms of ergonomics.

 Again, it’s a smaller version of the V15 Detect without the bulk.